 Biological life tends to represent itself with a flourish.
-We see it in the plumage that birds use for display, blooming brightly colored flowers, and even the long whipping tails of reptiles.
-I also see it in the meandering veins, arteries, and organs hidden behind the scenes inside of our bodies.
-In my work I strive to emulate the energy and visceral qualities of our biotic existence.
-My art is a celebration of the miraculous events that take place within and between our physical and energetic bodies.
+We see it every day in the plumage that birds use for display, blooming brightly colored flowers, and sometimes in the long whipping tails of reptiles.
+I imagine it within the meandering veins, arteries, and organs hidden behind the scenes inside of our bodies.

 My goal with each painting is to activate the bodies of perception in my audience as a reflection of the motivated bodies that express themselves within all living things.
 I hope that my work might make an important contribution, not just to how the viewer receives ideas about painting in general or my art specifically, but much more importantly, to how they experience themselves as physical and energetic beings.

 I intend to capture a type of crossing between material and spiritual substrates within each composition.
 For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions.
 This process helps me to create works that are informed by varied taxonomies of the body which are subtly woven together by diagramming different models of conscious experience as a kind of network of larger, molecular and metaphysical forces.

 In an effort to capture these mutually implicated states, my work contains references to evolution, shamanistic techniques, swarm behavior, theories of emergence, archetypal symbolism, totemic powers, archeology, global art history and many other cross-cultural symbols and references.
 Regardless of the subject, content, or lack thereof within any given work, I strive to emulate the energy and visceral qualities of our mysterious biotic existence.